William Goh: Coadjutor archbishop

 On 29 December 2012, Pope Benedict XVI appointed Goh coadjutor archbishop of Singapore.
 He received his episcopal consecration on 22 February 2013 from the Apostolic Nuncio to the Republic of Singapore Leopoldo Girelli and co-consecrators Nicholas Chia and Murphy Pakiam.
-His consecration was attended by the president of the Republic of Singapore, Tony Tan Keng Yam, Deputy Prime Minister Teo Chee Hean, chief justice of Singapore Sundaresh Menon, state dignitaries, twenty bishops, more than 170 priests and an estimated 14,000 Roman Catholics, together with representatives of the major religions in Singapore.
-In a letter to Goh, Prime Minister Lee Hsien Loong said that the Singapore Government has always enjoyed a "close and cooperative relations" with the Catholic Archdiocese of Singapore and hoped to continue and strengthen the good relations with the future archbishop.
+His consecration was attended by the President of Singapore, Tony Tan Keng Yam, Deputy Prime Minister Teo Chee Hean, Chief Justice of Singapore Sundaresh Menon, state dignitaries, twenty bishops, more than 170 priests and an estimated 14,000 Roman Catholics, together with representatives of the major religions in Singapore.
+In a letter to Goh, Prime Minister Lee Hsien Loong said that the Singaporean Government has always enjoyed a "close and cooperative relations" with the Catholic Archdiocese of Singapore and hoped to continue and strengthen the good relations with the future archbishop.

 The day after his episcopal ordination, Goh hosted a reception at the Catholic Spirituality Centre.
 Prime Minister Lee Hsien Loong and his wife were among the guests.
 Invited guests also included Chief Justice Sundaresh Menon, Members of Parliament, and members of the Inter-Religious Organisations (IROs).

 Goh addressed the issue of secularism saying: "The greatest concern of the Church today is simply this - that the world is becoming too secularised.
 In itself it is not wrong.
 It is when secularisation becomes secularism - that is to say anti-Church and anti-religion.
 And so without religion, without faith in the absolute, because God is the absolute, then we don't have an objective foundation for moral values ...
 As a result, people are divided, people are fragmented, because it is all based on relativism, which simply means to say, it is up to each one to think.
 How can we build a united society when we don't have a reference point, a basis for unity?"

 Goh also said that the Church is concerned with the common good of society such as justice, harmony and progress and will continue to work with the government to achieve these common good for society.
 He added that the Church recognises that the just ordering of society is the responsibility and purview of the State, and that the Church cannot take over the role of the government, nor impose its values on believers of other faiths.
 When asked what was his first priority as Archbishop of Singapore, he said it was to engage the youths of Singapore as they are "vibrant, creative and full of energy".
 He added that he would like to meet them to understand their aspirations and how they can contribute to the growth of the Roman Catholic Church.

 Goh also pledged to re-examine the structure of the Church and make it more effective and efficient so that there will be more communication and understanding within the Church so that the Church may operate and work in unity and peace.